-When you routines are now filled with new activities and your goals dictate your choices, that’s when you truly wake up feeling as if you’ve started life over and everything is exciting.
+When your routines are now filled with new activities and your goals dictate your choices, that’s when you truly wake up feeling as if you’ve started life over and everything is exciting.

-One of the most impactful things I did was making a list of 100 things to do, be or become.
+One of the most impactful things I did was make a list of 100 things to do, be, or become.

 I had to do research and spend a ton of time digging back into my childhood to find a list of things that made me feel really excited and happy.

-Suddenly, hope and enthusiasm filled me because I realized just how much time I’ve wasted living a boring life consumed my self-loathing and regret.
+Suddenly, hope and enthusiasm filled me because I realized just how much time I’ve wasted living a boring life, which consumed my self-loathing and regret.